paces: Parallelized Application of Co-Evolving Subspaces, a method for computing quantum dynamics on GPUs: Lossless bit-level compression of state information

 where $\Omega = \left\lceil\frac{L \log_2{d}}{\text{wordsize}}\right\rceil$ with the wordsize given in bits.
 The first element of the $r$-th row in $C$ contains the bits (assuming $d = 16$ and a wordsize of 8 bits for brevity)

-where each $b_{jk}$ represents a single bit with $j$ corresponding to the physical site index in the Hilbert space and $k$ corresponding to the index of the bit within that site.
+where each $b_{jk}$ represents a single bit with $j$ the physical site index in the Hilbert space and $k$ the index of the bit within that site.
 The second element $w_2^{(r)}$ of the $r$-th row would then first contain the four bits representing the third physical site, then the fourth physical site, etc.

-As a practical example, let the underlying Hilbert space consist of $L = 8$ physical sites each with a local dimension $d = 16$.
+As a practical example, let the underlying Hilbert space consist of $L = 8$ physical sites each with a local dimension $d = 16 = 2^4$.
 Suppose the current state of the wavefunction is

 Then the vector that \mname{} stores is simply $ $, and the corresponding \emph{uncompressed} lookup table $A_2$ would be